Dining Tips in Exciting, Tasty Havana Cuba

 The roast chicken was falling-off-the-bone tender.
 Moros y Cristianos were satisfying as always, and plates were huge, as promised.
 A side of tamal Cubano turned out to be whipped up fresh corn, jazzed with a hint of garlic and tomato.
 It was pleasant, but baby food-like.
 Be sure to request a table in the front rooms as the rear is dreary.

 The Asociacion Canaria de Cuba is an airy, old fashioned dining room on the second floor of another ramshackle, once-grand, building.
 Little birds flew in and out the windows as we dined, enhancing the carefree attitude of the place.
-The specialty here is fresh lobster tails, cooked several different ways.
+The specialty here is fresh lobster tails, cooked in several different ways.

 The best was al ajillo – tender chunks of lobster are lightly sautéed in butter and garlic.
 The ubiquitous side of beans and rice need no description.